EikosPartners/es6-npm-boilerplate/readme.md

-# Boilerplate code for an ES6 package
+# Boilerplate code for an ES6 package that includes views
+This is an example of an ES6 extensions that uses html file as views and copies them to the dist folder.

 ### Converting existing code to an ES6 Package